algorandfoundation/algokit-cli/docs/features/generate.md

 ### Prerequisites

-To generate Python clients an installation of pip and pipx is required.
+To generate Python clients an installation of Python and uv (or pipx) is required.
 To generate TypeScript clients an installation of Node.js and npx is also required.

 Each generated client will also have a dependency on `algokit-utils` libraries for the target language.